actility/thingpark-integrations/3_NS-NIT-tpLS/NIT/helium/NIT_nodejs_example/README.md

+# Helium Network Interface Translator for ThingPark X Location Engine

-# Easy installation without building the app
+## Easy installation without building the app
 0. Make sure that beyond docker engine you have [docker-compose](https://docs.docker.com/compose/install/) available on your platform.
 1. Download the `docker-compose-prod.yml` file from this repo:
     ```